cipriantruica/Native-XML-Databases-Benchmark/README.md

+## The benckmark is described in the following paper:

-The Forgotten Document-Oriented Database Management Systems: An Overview, Comparison, and Benchmark of XML vs. JSON DODBMSes
+C.O.
+Truică, E.S.
+Apostol, J. Darmont, T.B.
+Pedersen. *The Forgotten Document-Oriented Database Management Systems: An Overview and Benchmark of Native XML DODBMSes in Comparison with JSON DODBMSes*.
+Big Data Research.
+January 2021 DOI: [10.1016/j.bdr.2021.100205](https://doi.org/10.1016/j.bdr.2021.100205)

 To run, after installing the databases, run the ``run.sh`` script in present in each database folder.